7 ways to improve your gut health

-When it comes to nutrient absorption, it's all about how well your body is able to absorb and utilize all the essential nutrients from the foods you eat.
+When it comes to optimizing your digestion, it's all about improving your body's ability to absorb and utilize the nutrients from the foods you eat.

 EAT MORE FIBER

 Fiber from real foods (not processed foods) sweeps out waste, regulates blood sugar levels and keeps you full longer.

 Eating enough fiber from fruits and vegetables daily is crucial for maintaining good digestive health.
 Whole grains, legumes, nuts, ground flax, chia seeds, and healthy fats like avocados are all great options.

 SOAK YOUR WHOLE GRAINS, BEANS, NUTS AND SEEDS

 Soaking removes and neutralizes phytic acid, a natural protective toxin, found in the bran and hulls of whole grains, beans, nuts and seeds.

 This is an important step that you shouldn't skip, because this toxin interferes with the absorption of important vitamins and minerals, like zinc, magnesium, iron and calcium.